 Exhibit Number Exhibit Description 3.1 Fourth Amended and Restated Certificate of Incorporation of OptiNose, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K (File No. 001-38241), as filed with the SEC on October 18, 2017).
 3.2 Amended and Restated Bylaws of OptiNose, Inc. (incorporated by reference to Exhibit 3.2 to the Company's Current Report on Form 8-K (File No. 001-38241), as filed with the SEC on October 18, 2017).
-3.3 Certificate of Amendment of Fourth Amended and Restated Certificate of Incorporation of OptiNose, Inc. 10.1 † Amended and Restated Employment Agreement, dated May 9, 2023 between OptiNose US, Inc. and Ramy A. Mahmoud (incorporated by reference to Exhibit 10.4 to the Company's Quarterly Report on Form 10-Q (File No. 001-38241), as filed with the SEC on May 11, 2023).
-10.2 † Amended and Restated Employment Agreement, dated May 9, 2023 between OptiNose US, Inc. and Michael F. Marino (incorporated by reference to Exhibit 10.5 to the Company's Quarterly Report on Form 10-Q (File No. 001-38241), as filed with the SEC on May 11, 2023).
-10.3 † Amended and Restated Employment Agreement, dated May 9, 2023, between OptiNose US, Inc. and Anthony J. Krick (incorporated by reference to Exhibit 10.6 to the Company's Quarterly Report on Form 10-Q (File No. 001-38241), as filed with the SEC on May 11, 2023).
-10.4 † Amended and Restated Employment Agreement, dated May 9, 2023, between OptiNose US, Inc. and Paul Spence (incorporated by reference to Exhibit 10.7 to the Company's Quarterly Report on Form 10-Q (File No. 001-38241), as filed with the SEC on May 11, 2023).
-10.5 † Consulting Agreement, dated June 8, 2023, between Joseph C. Scodari and OptiNose, Inc. (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K (File No. 001-38241), as filed with the SEC on June 13, 2023).
+3.3 Certificate of Amendment of Fourth Amended and Restated Certificate of Incorporation of OptiNose, Inc. (incorporated by reference to Exhibit 3.3 to the Company's Current Report on Form 10-Q (File No. 001-38241), as filed with the SEC on August 10, 2023).
 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) or 15a-14(a) under the Exchange Act.
 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) or 15a-14(a) under the Exchange Act.
 32.1 Certification Pursuant to 18 U.S.C.
 Section 1350 of principal executive officer.
 32.2 Certification Pursuant to 18 U.S.C.
 Section 1350 of principal financial officer.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101)